flame-engine/flame/doc/flame/rendering/text_rendering.md

 ```

 In order to configure aspects of the rendering like font family, size, color, etc, you need to
-provide (or amend) a `TextRenderer` with such information; while you can read more details ab out
+provide (or amend) a `TextRenderer` with such information; while you can read more details about
 this interface below, the simplest implementation you can use is the `TextPaint`, which takes a
 Flutter `TextStyle`: